jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 The version number is really meant for the consumers of an application.
 It is a means of communication.
 For example, if I am using version 4.0.0 of a library, and a new version 4.0.1 is release,and it adheres to semantic versioning.
-Most of the time, I can be confident that I can take the new change without impacting the new software component.
+Most of the time, I can be confident that I can take the new change without impacting my application.
 In fact - it's probably best if I do to take it immediately as there are bug fixes.

-If a new minor version is released I would be more suspicious.
+If a new minor version is released, I would be more suspicious.
-What are the features, and what are the features for, but I can be relatively OK with taking the new changes?
+What are the features, and what are the features for?
+I can be relatively OK with taking the new changes?

 Finally, the major update.
 This should be avoided until I have time to put work into transitioning my application to the new version as I will likely have to change my code.